ncatlab/nlab-content/pages/19.md

 * A theory of [[type theory|type theories]].
 There is a bijection between categories and type theories.
 * A theory of [[deductive system]]s.
 There is a bijection between categories and deductive systems.

-Some would define category theory as the human activity of [[category theorists]].
+Some would define category theory as the human activity of [category theorists](http://ncatlab.org/nlab/list/people).

 #Branches of category theory#